How to Successfully Grow Potatoes in a Grow Bag

 *Affiliate Links

-Growing potatoes, particularly in urban or smaller gardens, may seem impossible, but as someone with a very small green space, I have managed to successfully grow them for the last few years.
+Growing potatoes, particularly in urban or smaller gardens, may seem impossible, but as someone with a very small green space, I can happily say that I have managed to successfully grow them for the last few years.
 I don’t have much room, I had no previous experience, I’ve never had an allotment and I don’t have large beds or planters, so how do I do it?
-With potato grow bags, here’s how you can grow your own too…
+With potato grow bags and here’s how you can grow your own too…

 Choosing the Right Grow Bags

-There are a wide variety of grow bags (or containers) available both online and in garden centres most being made out of plastic or felt/woven fabrics.
-I much prefer the fabric bags like these here as they are breathable and allow good drainage.
-Another advantage to using grow bags is that you can move them around your garden as required whether that is to provide them with more sun or to gain more space, plus they are reusable.
+There are a wide variety of grow bags (or containers) available both online and in garden centres, most of which are made out of plastic or felt/woven fabrics.
+I much prefer the fabric/jute bags as they are breathable, allow good drainage and are easy to fold up and store during the winter.
+Another advantage to using grow bags is that you can move them around your garden as required, whether that is to provide them with more sun or to gain more space, plus they are reusable!

 Selecting Potato Varieties

 Your first seed potatoes to grow from in the year are called first early potatoes which are your lovely light, soft and fluffy new potatoes.
-These are often found in abundance in garden centres or online before spring hits so make sure you get in around December/January/February time to get your pick of the crop.
-You should aim to get these planted out in early April and they should be ready to harvest in around 10-12 weeks.
+These are often found very easily in garden centres or online before spring hits so make sure you get in around January/February time to get your pick of the crop (you’d be surprised at how fast they sell out!)
+You should ideally aim to get these planted out in early April and they should be ready to harvest in around 10-12 weeks.

-Second early potatoes come in between you first early and main crop.
+Second early potatoes come in between your first early and main crop.
 These can again be planted out in early/mid-April and should be ready in June.

 Your main crop potatoes are the larger varieties such as Maris Piper, King Edward and Desiree.
 These can be planted out in mid-late April and will be ready to harvest from August-October.